 It’s also important, for safety’s sake, to check both directions before turning.
 Just because you may be a responsible driver doesn’t mean everyone else is.
 You never know if someone is recklessly driving the wrong way into oncoming traffic.

-Entering Intersections: Legal or Illegal?
+Entering Intersection to Make Left Hand Turns: Legal or Illegal?

-Easily the most stressful left turn situation is waiting for an opportunity to turn at an unprotected light.
+Easily the most stressful situation regarding left hand turns is waiting for an opportunity to turn at an unprotected light.
 Watching a light turn green then back to red without being able to turn is a singularly frustrating experience.
 It’s tempting to pull into the intersection and wait for the moment when the lane is clear just after the light turns red again.
 But according to Washington State law,, this is an illegal maneuver and could saddle you with a hefty fine.
 Put simply, it is illegal to come to a complete stop in the middle of an intersection.
 Unless you can drive safely through opposing traffic, you should remain behind the line until the path is clear.
 It’s the law.

 Left Hand Turns on Red

 Most people are surprised to learn that Washington State law allows drivers to make left hand turns onto one-way streets after stopping fully at a red light.
 According to RCW 46.61.055, “… vehicle operators facing a steady circular red signal may, after stopping, proceed to make a right turn from a one-way or two-way street or into a two-way street or into a one-way street carrying traffic in the direction of the right turn; or a left turn from a one-way or two-way street into a one-way street carrying traffic in the direction of the left turn …” Again, one should use extreme caution when making such a turn and should only do so if the path is completely clear.
 It should also be noted that just because this law applies in Washington it might not apply in other states.
 When in doubt, you might be better off just waiting for the light to turn green to make any and all left hand turns.